-- 3.2.18.
-Accreditation Status: Gold - 3.2.19.
-Healthy Schools London is a programme that supports London's schools to provide an environment and culture that helps their pupils grow to be healthy happy and learn.
-This programme supports schools as they work towards an award scheme (sponsored by the Mayor of London), with a network of local coordinators, and a range of resources, tools and advice provided through this website and regular workshops for schools.
-Holy Trinity currently has Gold accreditation which it achieved in 2016.
+3.2.15.
+Healthy Schools London is a programme that supports London's schools to provide an environment and culture that helps their pupils

+- grow to be healthy happy and learn.
+This programme supports schools as they work towards an award scheme (sponsored by the Mayor of London), with a network of local coordinators, and a range of resources, tools and advice provided through this website and regular workshops for schools - 3.2.16.
+Bowes Primary School is registered under the Healthy Schools London accreditation scheme.